 - The legal age to purchase alcohol in New Zealand is 18.
 International visitors need a passport as proof of age to enter bars.
 Kiwis need an official New Zealand ID.

-- Tipping in New Zealand restaurants, hotels, spas, or taxicabs is not customary.
+- Tipping in New Zealand restaurants, hotels, spas, or taxicabs is not customary as wait staff are paid by the same rules as everyone else.
 Some restaurants (especially those in tourist areas) add a “tip” line on the bill.
 Locals ignore it.

 - Trendy restaurants reserve tables for those who have booked in advance and will often turn away customers rather than start a waiting list.
-It’s not uncommon for friends to spend hours in a restaurant, turning a meal into an evening of drinks and laughter.
-Customers are welcomed, not rushed.
+It’s not uncommon for friends to turn a meal into an evening of drinks and laughter, thus spending hours at their table.
+Patrons are made to feel welcomed, not rushed.
 As a result, customers need to request their bill (or often go up and pay) to signify they have finished.

 - Prostitution is legal in New Zealand, and you can find brothels in most cities, often affiliated with strip clubs.